RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 ![02-Route53HostedZones-en](/images/rs/02-Route53HostedZones-en.png?width=600&height=237)

 *Route53* is now displaying the list of the zones that you defined.
-You need to clic on the zone in which you want to define your cluster, *demo-rlec.redislabs.com* in my case:
+You need to click on the zone in which you want to define your cluster, *demo-rlec.redislabs.com* in my case:

 ![03-HostedZoneSelection-en](/images/rs/03-HostedZoneSelection-en.png?width=600&height=206)